capro-uio/capro-uio.github.io/content/team/mh_sneve/index.en.md

   - icon : ti-linkedin # themify icon pack : https://themify.me/themify-icons
     link : ""
 ---

-Markus is awesome!
-He holds a PhD and is a passionate researcher always on the bleeding edge of the field.
+Dr. Markus is a highly skilled, holding a PhD in psychology.
+He is a dedicated researcher who consistently stays at the forefront of the field through his passion for exploring and discovering new advancements.